Virgil: A name for the mythic wise companion that walks beside us through the unknown.

 Tarot: A therapeutic & creative approach

 Alongside being a creative arts therapist, I’m also a tarot author and scholar.
-As such, some clients may be curious to incorporate the tarot into therapy sessions.
+As such, some clients may be curious to incorporate the tarot into sessions as a therapeutic modality.

 I view tarot cards as an imaginal, symbolic language that can offer powerful metaphors for our experience.
-When it resonates with a client, I welcome incorporating the tarot (or an assortment of other creative card decks) into creative arts therapy and holistic counselling sessions.
-From a Jungian framework, the archetypes and metaphors pictured within the tarot offer a wider, higher perspective on a current tension; a creative thought experiment and a potential new way of seeing, or being with, an issue.
+When it resonates with a client, I’m happy to incorporate the tarot (or an assortment of other creative card decks) into creative arts therapy sessions.
+From an archetypal framework, the images within the tarot may offer a wider, higher perspective on a current tension; a creative thought experiment and a potential new way of seeing, or being with, an issue.

 Ethics